firefirehot/JARSS_Project_Website/cs180project-022-the-jarss-main/README.md

 # This is a cloned repository
 There were four other people who worked on this project.
-I will not name them in case they wish to remain anonymous.
 This group strived to keep the amount of work among themselves as equal as possible.
+Sprint documents tracked the work done by each person.

 # cs180project-022-the-jarss
 cs180project-022-the-jarrs created by GitHub Classroom